DesertDoggy/json3pdf/README.md

 ### j2k2pdf.py (losslessly insert PDF compatible image files int PDF.)
 (put PDF compatible images in input folder. input folder is same as output folder for img2j2k.py. if not exist create.)
 1. Run script.
-Images will automatically created in output folder.
+PDF will automatically be created in output folder.
 Each subdirectory will be output as a independent PDF file.
    Output folder is ./OriginalPDF for lossless archival PDF and ./OptimizedPDF for optimized PDF to use for OCR.

-  !!Image file names are case sensitivive.
+  !!Image file names are format sensitive.
 Rename to required format mentioned above before performing this step.
 This is to combine the scanned images in page order.
   Script will automatically read and set dpi as above, but at the moment dpi of jpeg2000 seems tricky and unable to apply, so it is reccomended to set an option if not 600.
   Script will also automatically estimate page size from resolution and dpi if page size is not set with option.
 At the moment compatible page size formats are A3 to A6,B4 to B7,Tabloid amd Blanket.
 Custom sizes are planned but not implemented yet.